jeremymaya/google-it-automation-with-python/using-python-to-interact-with-the-operating-system/week-six/README.md

 ## Bash Scripting

 ### Creating Bash Scripts

-bash is the most commonly used shell on Linux.
-Bash is not only the interpreter that runs our commands, it's also a scripting language.
-We can use Bash to write simple scripts when we need to use a lot of commands
+**Bash** is the most commonly used shell on Linux.
+Bash is not only the interpreter that runs our commands, it's also a __scripting language__.

-ps command can list all the current running processes.
-The free command can show you the amount of free memory.
-The uptime command can tell you how long the computer has been on and so on.
+* ps command can list all the current running processes
+* free command can show you the amount of free memory
+* uptime command can tell you how long the computer has been on

-To call this command, we're using a special notation by putting the command inside dollar sign parentheses.

 ### Using Variables and Globs

+**Environment variables** are set in the environment in which the command is executing.

+* = sign is used to set an environment variables
+    * There can be no spaces between the name of the variable and the equal sign, or between the equal sign and the value
+    * Any variable that you define in a script or in the command line is local to the environment where it was defined
+* $ prefix is used to access the value of a variable
+* export command to export commands from that environment

+**Globs** are characters that allow us to create list of files.
+The star and question mark are the most common globs.
+* using a \* in the command line will match all filenames that follow the format that we specify
+* using a ? sign in the command line will match exactly one character instead of any amount of characters
+    * ? can be repeated as many times as we need

 ### Conditional Execution in Bash